 - Share any information impacting our peers, vendors or constituents with ICBR Administration.

 - Feel free to communicate delays, obstacles and other news directly to users.
 For challenges that affect core workflow or users on a much broader level, please contact ICBR Communications and we will upload this information to our dedicated page.

 Zoom at ICBR

-- Customer consultations can be conducted by Zoom (https://ufl.zoom.us/) or by phone.
+- Customer consultations will be conducted by Zoom (https://ufl.zoom.us/) or by phone until otherwise noted.